SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Abstract

 \section{Abstract}

 \Ac{SAR} enables versatile, all-time, all-weather remote sensing.
 Coupled with \ac{ATR} leveraging \ac{ML}, \ac{SAR} is empowering a wide range of Earth observation and surveillance applications.
 However, the surge of attacks based on adversarial perturbations against the \ac{ML} algorithms underpinning \ac{SAR} \ac{ATR} is prompting the need for systematic research into adversarial perturbation mechanisms.
 Research in this area began in the digital (image) domain and evolved into the physical (signal) domain, resulting in \acp{PAA} that strategically exploit corner reflectors as attack vectors to evade \ac{ML}-based \ac{ATR}.
-This paper proposes a novel framework called \ac{SAAIPAA} for physics-based modeling of reflector-actuated adversarial perturbations, which improves on the rigor of prior work.
-A unique feature of \ac{SAAIPAA} is its ability to remain effective even when the attacker lacks knowledge of the SAR platform’s aspect angles, by deploying at least one reflector in each azimuthal quadrant and optimizing reflector orientations.
-The resultant physical evasion attacks are efficiently realizable and optimal over the considered range of aspect angles between a \ac{SAR} platform and a target, achieving state-of-the-art fooling rates ($>80$\% for DenseNet-121 and ResNet50) in the white-box setting for a four-reflector configuration.
+Existing \acp{PAA} assume that the attacker knows the \ac{SAR} platform’s aspect angles, restricting their applicability to idealized scenarios.
+We propose the \ac{SAAIPAA}, a framework that determines the optimal positions and orientations of any given set of reflectors, regardless of their number or size, even when the attacker lacks knowledge of the SAR platform’s aspect angles.
+This is enabled by rigorous physics-based modeling of the reflected signal and the \ac{SAR} imaging process.
+To facilitate mapping between image and scene coordinates, we additionally propose a method for generating bounding boxes in densely sampled azimuthal \ac{SAR} images, allowing the target object to serve as a spatial reference.
+The resultant physical evasion attacks are efficiently realizable and optimal over the considered range of aspect angles between a \ac{SAR} platform and a target, achieving state-of-the-art fooling rates ($>$80\% for DenseNet-121 and ResNet50) in the white-box setting for a four-reflector configuration.
 When aspect angles are known to the attacker, an average fooling rate of 99.2\% is attainable.
-In black-box settings, although the attack efficacy of \ac{SAAIPAA} transfers well between some models (e.g., from ResNet50 to DenseNet121), the transferability to some models (e.g., MobileNetV2) can be improved.
-A useful outcome of using the MSTAR dataset for the experiments in this article, a method for generating bounding boxes for densely sampled azimuthal \ac{SAR} datasets is introduced, which leverages the inherent geometric properties of \ac{SAR} imaging to produce reliable object localization across viewing angles.
+In black-box settings, \ac{SAAIPAA} transfers well between some models (e.g., from ResNet50 to DenseNet121), but less effectively to others (e.g., MobileNetV2).

 \printnomenclature

 \printacronyms